AnguloJM/Babels-Shelf/README.md

 ## Overview

-**Babel's Shelf** is a place where books worms just like yourself come and share their favorite books.
+**Babel's Shelf** is a place where books worms just like yourself can come and share their favorite books.
 Cant find the book your looking for?
 Not a problem!
 You can add your book to the bookshelf.
 You can also personalize and save your own favorite books to your personal shelf!

 <br>